“I USE IT ON ROOTS AND BRASSICAS IN THE SAME WAY THAT AS A CHILD I POURED GRANULATED SUGAR ON MY WEETABIX”

 While it’s easy to sneer at stupid diets, the health benefits of really good olive oil should not be completely dismissed.
 For me, though, its powers have nothing to do with miracle molecules and everything to do with its ability to make whatever it touches taste of holidays.

-With a tin of cold-pressed Greek olive oil in my cupboard, I can happily live on the kind of food that I know I should eat, but might otherwise struggle to be excited by.
+With a tin of cold-pressed Greek olive oil from Oliveology in my cupboard, I can happily live on the kind of southern European food that I know I should eat, but might otherwise struggle to be excited by.
 Pour this elixir over a big pile of vegetables, and suddenly even the worthiest of meals tastes like a week by the Aegean.

-Made early in the season from small, immature, intense little olives on a Spartan estate (meaning ‘in Sparta’, not ‘stern and austere’), it explodes with flavour.
-I use it on roots and brassicas in the same way that as a child I used granulated sugar on my Weetabix, poured on with wild-eyed abandon to bring beauty to the mundane.
+Made early in the season from small, immature, intense little olives on a Spartan estate (by which I mean ‘in Sparta’, not ‘stern and austere’), it explodes with flavour.
+I use it on roots and brassicas in the same way that as a child I used granulated sugar on my Weetabix, poured on with wild-eyed abandon to bring magic to the mundane.

 Just out of nostalgia for my old colleague’s funny ways, I did try drinking a little shot.
-It made me cough and my eyes water.
-Even with oil as divine as this, it seems, you can have too much of a good thing.
+It made me cough and my eyes water – and yet had no noticeable impact on my weight.
+Even an oil as apparently divine as this cannot work actual miracles.